 [Mother, 23years]

-It was observed that mothers did not breast feed immediately in labor ward because the mother was expected to wash the breasts with herbal medicine before breastfeeding.
+It was observed that mothers did not breast feed immediately in labour ward because the mother was expected to wash the breasts with herbal medicine before breastfeeding.

 -Herbal use to wash the mother’s breasts

 Washing the breasts with herbs was reported where a mother lost the previous baby in death and was associated with cleansing the breasts of bad spirits and avoids mixing breast milk of the dead baby with the new born baby.
 This practice, delayed the initiation of breastfeeding after delivery.